segmentio/analytics-angular/README.md

 The `page` method lets you record page views on your website, along with optional information about the page being viewed.
 You can read more about how this works in the [page reference](https://segment.com/docs/sources/website/analytics.js/#page?utm_source=github&utm_medium=click&utm_campaign=protos_angular).

 This means that using `analytics.page()` in `index.html` on a SPA will not detect page component loads, and you'll need to simulate a page load some other way.
-You can use Angular's in-house [routing](https://angular.io/guide/router) and lifecycle methods to create `page` calls.
+You can use Angular's in-house [routing](https://angular.io/guide/router) and lifecycle hooks to create `page` calls.

 If you separate your pages into their own components and allow the [`RouterOutlet`](https://angular.io/guide/router#router-outlet) component to handle when the page renders, you can use `ngOnInit` to invoke `page` calls.
 The example below shows one way you could do this.